Technigo/project-mongo-api/README.md

 # Mongo API Project

-A basic Netflix API built with Heroku and Express and where the data is stored with Mongodb.
+A basic Netflix API built with Heroku and Express where the data is stored with Mongodb.

 ## View it live